 Often when people are interested in your product or services, they’ll want a quick and obvious CTA to click, so it’s important to think about the placement of the CTA within the email.
 Having them embedded in the middle of a paragraph would mean they’re likely to get lost, so when using a text based CTA, it’s recommended to insert them at either the start or end of a paragraph.
 Buttons and visual CTAs should be after text because you want your content to tell the reader why they should be clicking the CTA.

-To summarise, there are multiple elements to consider when including a CTA, from formatting and positioning to the surrounding content.
+To summarise, there are multiple elements to consider when including a CTA in email marketing, from formatting and positioning to the surrounding content.
 A common theme for any marketing campaign is planning and setting objectives, and email marketing is no different.
 A strong subject line, well-written purposeful content, and a clear coherent design will help increase the likelihood of your CTA being successful.

 Inflowing is a B2B marketing agency.
 We help B2B organisations do meaningful things with marketing.
 Whether that’s getting more leads, more visibility, or supporting their sales teams.